rails/rails/guides/source/contributing_to_ruby_on_rails.md

 You should add an entry to the CHANGELOG of the framework that you modified if you're adding or removing a feature, committing a bug fix or adding deprecation notices.
 Refactorings and documentation changes generally should not go to the CHANGELOG.

-A CHANGELOG entry should summarize what was changed and should end with author's name.
+A CHANGELOG entry should summarize what was changed and should end with author's name and it should go on top of a CHANGELOG.
 You can use multiple lines if you need more space and you can attach code examples indented with 4 spaces.
 If a change is related to a specific issue, you should attach issue's number.
 Here is an example CHANGELOG entry:

 ```
 *   Summary of a change that briefly describes what was changed.
 You can use multiple